 Salsify.
 Salsify is a hardy biennial vegetable grown as an annual.
 Salsify is grown for its long, tapered, carrot-like white root which is tender when harvested young.
 Salsify tastes a bit like oyster and is often referred to as “vegetable oyster” or “oyster plant.”

 Scorzonera.
 A black rooted vegetable that resembles salsify is scorzonera.
 The botanical name of scorzonera is Scorzonera hispanica, also called Spanish salsify.
-Scorzonera is related to the radish.
-Salsify is related to chicory and the dandelion and is as easy to grow as dandelion.
-The growing requirement for scorzonera are the same as salsify.
+Scorzonera and salsify are members of the dandelion tribe of the daisy family and the two are just about as easy to grow as dandelions.
+The growing requirements of salisfy and scorzonera are the same.

 Yield.
 Plant 10 salsify plants per household member.